Funyday-k/lingyuxia/_pages/cv.md

 Studying Experience
 =====

-* **Student-led study group–Taishan Seminar, May 2022-Present**
+* **Student-led study group–Taishan Seminar**, May 2022-Present

   In order to better learn the theoretical knowledge of physics, I, as one of the co-funders and contributors, jointly set up the Taishan Seminar.
 My classmates and I discuss mathematics and physics-related problems every week.
 And we established a website to upload notes and other materials for each discussion.
 Website: [physicsseminar.com](http://physicsseminar.com)

-* **Hands-on project of axion and boson stars, Jan.
-2023TDLI Winter Camp of Astrophysics, advised by Prof. Luca Visinelli**
+* **Hands-on project of axion and boson stars**, Jan.
+  * 2023TDLI Winter Camp of Astrophysics, advised by Prof. Luca Visinelli

   We study the method of estimating the mass of a boson star and Fried- mann equations, and numerically predict the upper bound of the mass using shooting method of ODE and the age of Universe.